TrevorDecker/newMember/README.md

-Hi my name is Olivia.
+Hi my name is Olivia, nice to meet you, hello world.